the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ### How much do different people need to know?
 Explore the different dimensions that a person can require a different set of skills in.
-Examples are The domain, organization, career path, ...
+Examples are the domain, organization, career path, ...

 #### Career level
 At different career levels differing skills are required.
 We have set this up according to the following separation often applied within a single project: